NCAR/ldcpy/README.rst

     :target: https://anaconda.org/conda-forge/ldcpy
     :alt: Conda Version

-Lossy Data Compression for Python
+Large Data Comparison for Python
 =================================

 ldcpy is a utility for gathering and plotting metrics from NetCDF or Zarr files using the Pangeo stack.
 It also contains a number of statistical and visual tools for gathering metrics and comparing Earth System Model data files.

 Documentation and usage examples are available `here <http://ldcpy.readthedocs.io>`_.